Sales Tax Holidays: Politically Expedient but Poor Tax Policy 2016

 The History of Sales Tax Holidays

 Since the inception of sales tax holidays, many states have created them around certain products and industries.
-In 2015, 18 states will hold clothing sales tax holidays, 11 states will have school supplies sales tax holidays, seven states will have computer sales tax holidays, and six states will have Energy Star products sales tax holidays.
-Altogether 18 states will conduct a holiday, one fewer than in 2010.
+In 2016, 17 states will hold clothing sales tax holidays, 11 states will have school supplies sales tax holidays, six states will have computer sales tax holidays, and five states will have Energy Star products sales tax holidays.
+Altogether, 17 states will conduct a holiday, two fewer than in 2010.
 (See Tables 2 and 3 for a chronicle of sales tax holidays.)

 |Table 2.
 State Sales Tax Holidays, 1997–Present|